-The term "innovation" refers to making meaningful change to improve products, processes, or organizational effectiveness and to create new value for stakeholders.
-Innovation involves the adoption of an idea, process, technology, product, or business model that is either new or new to its proposed application.
-The outcome of innovation is a discontinuous or breakthrough change in results, products, or processes.
+The term "innovation" refers to making meaningful change to improve programs, services, processes, or organizational effectiveness and to create new value for students and stakeholders.
+Innovation involves the adoption of an idea, process, technology, or product that is either new or new to its proposed application.
+The outcome of innovation is a discontinuous or breakthrough change in results, programs, offerings, or services.

 Successful organizational innovation is a multistep process that involves development and knowledge sharing, a decision to implement, implementation, evaluation, and learning.
 Although innovation is often associated with technological innovation, it is applicable to all key organizational processes that would benefit from change, whether through breakthrough improvement or a change in approach or outputs.
-It could include fundamental changes in organizational structure or the business model to more effectively accomplish the organization's work.
+It could include fundamental changes in organizational structure to more effectively accomplish the organization's work.